 This course will further the knowledge, skills and abilities of sports rehabilitators, sport therapists, physiotherapists and other allied health professionals currently working in the area of sports injury rehabilitation and prevention.

-This is the only exercise rehabilitation masters in Europe which is recognised by the National Strength and Conditioning Association (NSCA) through their education recognition programme.
-The online theoretical content includes lectures from some of the world's leading experts.
-The contact “in university” sessions are applicable immediately to professional practice and involve a high practical content.
+This was the first exercise rehabilitation masters in Europe to be recognised by the National Strength and Conditioning Association (NSCA) though their recognition programme.
+The programme is delivered by some of the world's leading experts.
+The contact sessions on campus, including keynote sessions followed by practical and seminar sessions, are applicable immediately to professional practice and involve a high practical content.

 The full time course runs over three academic semesters (October through to September the following year), whilst giving you the chance to exit with the following awards: